 To be fully accepted for admission into ITAA graduate program at Missouri Western, you need

-- A related bachelor’s or master’s degree from an accredited college or university.
+- A related bachelor’s or master’s degree in Computer Science, or related area, from an accredited college or university.

 - A minimum cumulative undergraduate GPA of 3.0 on a 4.0 scale or previously earned master’s degree.